-For the month of August Voices of Hope will be running the #ICHOOSEHOPE campaign.
-While we were away on tour, we spoke about the power of your words – That when you speak, you can either speak Hope or you can speak Hurt.
-As mental illness survivors, we learnt the importance of those around us, their support and their encouragement.
+For the month of August, Voices of Hope will be running the #ICHOOSEHOPE campaign.
+While we were away on tour, we spoke about the power of your words – that when you speak, you can either speak hope or you can speak hurt.
+As mental illness survivors, we learnt how important it is to surround ourselves with people who support and encourage.
 When we couldn’t speak hope for ourselves, those around us stepped in.
-Since the start of Voices of Hope we have taken photos with our interviewees with hundreds and thousands on their lips; This stood for “hundreds and thousands of reasons to speak hope” and “speaking light into dark situations.”
-Over the month of this campaign, we encourage you to take a photo with hundreds and thousands on your lips and upload it to social media with the hashtag #ichoosehope – Standing up, stating that as a society we will choose to speak hope.
+Since the beginning of Voices of Hope we have taken photos with our interviewees with hundreds and thousands on their lips; This stood for “hundreds and thousands of reasons to speak hope”.
+Over the month of this campaign, we encourage you to take a photo with hundreds and thousands on your lips and upload it to social media with the hashtag #ichoosehope – standing up, stating that as a society we will choose to speak hope.
 When people need help or are in tough situations we will not speak hurt, but encourage, challenge in a loving way and stand with those around us.
 We hold the power to make change within our words and WE CHOOSE HOPE.

 I have always been obsessed with words.
 The words we use today are the history, thoughts, actions of everyone that came before us.
 They’re tools, they win battles, save lives, fix hearts, break them.
 They’re part of how we came to be here.
 And, unfortunately, they’re often the first things to leave us when we’re in a rough place.